tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us029/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US022 - Add an entry to the Agenda" and "US023 - Assign a Team", as there must be at least one entry in the Agenda with a Team assigned to it to consult the tasks.
+* There is a dependency on "US022 - Add an entry to the Agenda" and "US023 - Assign a Team", as there must be at least one entry in the Agenda with a Team assigned to it to mark it as completed

 ### 1.5 Input and Output Data